roryward2003/ThreadSafeDataStructures/src/README.md

     java QueueSimulation k m
     // Where k = % chance of remove/element (0-100), m = number of accesses per thread

-    This will output the execution time for both atomic stack strctures, each tested using 4 threads.
+    This will output the execution time for both atomic Queue structures, each tested using 4 threads.
 If remove/element is chosen there is then a 50/50 chance to choose either remove or element.